chadthecoder/wp-plugin/README.md

 #wp-plugin

 1. run "g++ main.cpp -o wp-plugin"
-2. run "wp-plugin pluginName" or "wp-plugin pluginName description"
+2. run "wp-plugin"
+3. You will be prompted for the details of the plugin.